 Summer Program in Athens and Nafplio

-The College of William & Mary’s Department of Classical Studies has established an intensive four-week summer program in Ancient Greek Studies, focused on Athens and Nafplio.
+The College of William & Mary’s Department of Classical Studies has established an intensive three-week summer program in Ancient Greek Studies, focused on Athens and Nafplio.
 Students visit archaeological sites, and study monuments and works of art of classical antiquity in their original setting.

 During the program, approximately two weeks are devoted to excursions to sites within Athens and the surrounding area.
 The rest of the time is spent in Nafplio, and other places of interest such as Delphi, Olympia and others, visiting sites and museums.
 Get more information.